ifo Economic Forecast 5 September 2024

 The inflation rate will continue to decline, from an average of 5.9 percent last year to 2.2 percent this year and 2.0 percent and 1.9 percent respectively in the next two years.
 Energy in particular will be cheaper for consumers in the coming months than in the previous year.
 The energy component is therefore likely to dampen inflation into the coming year.
 The core inflation rate, in other words, the increase in consumer prices excluding energy, will fall more slowly and be above the overall inflation rate in this year and the next at 2.7 percent and 2.3 percent respectively.
 Inflation in labor-intensive services in particular will only fall slowly, as rising wage costs are keeping price pressure high.
 In 2026, the core inflation rate is likely to then fall to 2.0 percent and thus to the ECB’s inflation target.

 In mid-July, the German government agreed on a comprehensive growth initiative with 49 measures, which it hopes will provide a noticeable boost to potential output.
 Only a few points of the growth initiative were taken into account in this forecast, as there are still no concrete legislative initiatives for most of the measures.
 The measures taken into account include, in particular, the tax relief from the Tax Development Act (“Steuerfortentwicklungsgesetz”), of which the adjustment of the income tax rate for private households is likely to have the greatest impact.
 However, this relief of a similar magnitude was already taken into account in the previous forecasts.
 Other measures, such as reducing electricity tax for companies in manufacturing, were also already included in earlier forecasts, but will now be extended beyond 2025.
 In addition, companies will receive relief through amended depreciation rules and expanded research funding, although these are not expected to take effect until 2026.
 Overall, the deficit in the general government financial balance this year and next year will be slightly higher than expected in the summer at 2.0 percent and 1.3 percent of economic output respectively.
 This is mainly due to the weaker economic development.
-In 2026, the fiscal deficit should then fall to 0.9 percent of economic output.
+In 2026, the fiscal deficit should then increase again slightly to 1.5 percent of economic output.

-“The German economy is stuck and languishing in the doldrums, while other countries are feeling the upswing.”
+The German economy is stuck and languishing in the doldrums, while other countries are feeling the upswing.

 Prof. Dr. Timo Wollmershäuser, Deputy Director of the ifo Center for Macroeconomics and Surveys and Head of Forecasts